sfinnie5/myportfolioproject/README.md

 #imhgrebuild
 This is my first portfolio project as I work toward pivoting to a new career from the behavioral health space to the tech space.
+I am rebuilding the website of the mental health group I cofounded to improve functionality, update components the original designer was unable to do, to include making it a responsive site.